rsic-v/xilinx/README.md

 4.

-You can download  dts and kernel source code from my gitgub
+You can download  dts and kernel source code from my git

 git clone git@github.com:alvin-luhao/xilinx.git